mod_fastcgi.c file. It

 containing the FastCGI Developer's Kit 1.5 README.
 For instance,

-you might change $FASTCGI
+you might change $FASTCGI to

-Save the resulting file as $APACHE/conf/httpd.conf
+Save the resulting file as $APACHE/conf/httpd.conf.

-httpd
+httpd executable.

 Build the FastCGI Developer's Kit 1.5.
 This creates the

-executable that you are going to run as a
+echo executable that you are going to run as a

-FastCGI application, and makes the echo.fcg
+FastCGI application, and makes the echo.fcg link

 to this application.
 This link gives it a distinctive MIME type

-so that mod_fastcgi
+so that mod_fastcgi will handle it.

-and start httpd:
+$APACHE and start httpd:

 % src/httpd -f $APACHE/conf/httpd.conf

-is the IP address of the host
+where $YOUR_HOST is the IP address of the host

 running httpd.
-Look for STATE=TEXAS
+Look for STATE=TEXAS in the

-initial environment that echo.fcg
+initial environment that echo.fcg displays.

 # httpd.conf -- minimal for mod_fastcgi # # One config file is plenty ResourceConfig /dev/null AccessConfig /dev/null # Not starting httpd as root, so Port must be larger than 1023 Port 5556 # Configure just one idle httpd child process, to simplify debugging StartServers 1 MinSpareServers 1 MaxSpareServers 1 # Tell httpd where it should live, turn on access and error logging ServerRoot $APACHE ErrorLog logs/error.log TransferLog logs/access.log ScoreBoardFile logs/httpd.scoreboard # Tell httpd where to get documents # XXX: No slash allowed at the end of DocumentRoot DocumentRoot $FASTCGI # Tell Apache that mod_fastcgi should handle files ending in .fcg AddType application/x-httpd-fcgi .fcg # This is how you'd place the Unix-domain socket files in the logs # directory (you'd probably want to create a subdirectory for them.) # Don't do this until you've verified that the server works with # the socket files stored locally, in /tmp. # FastCgiIpcDir $APACHE/logs # Start the echo.fcg application (echo.fcg is a sym-link to echo, # created by $FASTCGI/examples/Makefile.)
 AppClass $FASTCGI/examples/echo.fcg -initial-env STATE=TEXAS # End of httpd.conf